Today I’m sharing a great list of 40 awesome clutter-free gift ideas for kids. Things kids will love and use, without adding clutter to your home!

 When a toy is used or loved, it isn’t clutter because it adds value to your kids’ lives.
 Buying or asking for gifts that your kids will love and use is a great way to avoid gifts becoming clutter.

-The key is buying or asking for the right gifts that will be used or loved.
-But sometimes that’s hard to do.
-It’s hard to know what will be used or loved without ending up as clutter in the bottom of the toy box.
+But sometimes it’s hard to know what will be used or loved without ending up as clutter in the bottom of the toy box.
 Toy stores today are filled with so many toys, it’s overwhelming just taking it all in, let alone finding gift ideas that will use used and loved.

 Below is a list of 25 clutter-free gift ideas for kids to help you choose gifts your kids will use or love, rather than adding clutter to your home!
-These are all things my own kids play with regularly and love.
-I have a 3-year-old son, and a 6-year-old daughter, to give you a frame of reference.
+These are all things my own kids played with regularly and loved when they were younger.
+And some things they continue to play with and love!

 25 awesome clutter-free gift ideas for kids